b2028raodomingo/csprojpotassiumdomingoesteban/README.md

 On the main trainer page, there will be three modes of play: Classic, Arcade, and Zen.
 In Classic mode, the user wil be given either a certain amount of seconds to click as many circles as they can; either 10, 30, or 60.
 In Arcade, there will be a timing window that gets tighter and tighter as the player clicks more circles; Play will halt when the user misses the timing window.
 Zen mode is the endless mode; no timing window, no time limit.

 After a user is done playing 1 round of their chosen mode, they will be asked to submit their score in an arcade-like fashion, simply asking for a username.
 The username and the score attached to it will then be uploaded to a database, where it becomes persistent data for all users to see.
-The leaderboard may also have a search bar function for easier

 ## Persistent data